P10T4/gasless-token/README.md

 (note that this diagram is simplified to convey the main idea in this section, actual interactions involve other contracts such as RelayHub, Forwarder, Paymaster, etc)

-Hence, our project needs to implement the Relay Recipient to implement the various logic that supports our Dapp.
+Hence, our project needs to implement the Relay Recipient to implement the various logic that supports our dApp.
 The main logic that we needed to support is to faciliate gasless token transfer between users.

 To facilitate the token transfer logic, one naive function that we could implement in the relay recipient contract, is something like this: